patbolan/slug/README.md

 * Make a nice frontend in React
 * The file trees are a little awkward.
 Browse files like github does.
 * Add Projects for highest level organization
+* Refactor to make terms for object model clearer and consistent.
+Is it study name or study id?
+* get the logging cleaned up.
+No prints.
+Need the app as a global?